 If you’re in the severe or very severe COPD stages, advanced treatments can help increase your COPD life expectancy, but there are no COPD cures.

-Another method that may be used to calculate COPD life expectancy is the BODE index, which gives you a score based on certain factors:
+Another method that may be used to calculate COPD life expectancy during a COPD prognosis is the BODE index, which gives you a score based on certain factors:

 B for body mass

 Body mass is a relation of your height to your weight.
 If your body mass index (BMI) is low, your COPD life expectancy may be worse.

 - BMI higher than 21 = 0 points

 - BMI 21 or less = 1 point